cvipdnn/semantic_segmentation/README.md

 # Semantic_segmentation
-This repo gives the sample code to implement semantic segmenation (people segmentation) using unet.
+This repo gives the sample code to implement semantic segmenation (people segmentation) using unet + mobilenetv2.
 The dataset I used was coco2017.

 ### Training Stats
 The training set is train2017 and validation set is val2017.
-The pretained model under model is getting 96% accuracy for training set.
+The pretained model under model is getting 96.2% accuracy for training set.

 ### Inferences
 The testing set is test2017.